Frequently Asked questions

 Should I use a Funeral Director for the process?

-Newton Cemetery recommends contacting a Funeral Director to assist with the cremation process.
+Although not legally required, Newton Cemetery recommends contacting a Funeral Director to assist with the cremation process.
 A funeral service professional can obtain all the necessary permits and provide transportation to the crematory from wherever the death has occurred.
 A professional will also assist with planning a service.
 Funeral Directors are trained to provide guidance with understanding and consideration.

 Can The Family Witness The Cremation?